arthurbirate/mymusicApp/README.md

 * you can use intellij(when creating the project you should choose the android platform and for the language you can either use java or kotlin)
 * or android studio(android studio arm for mac users)

+#Dependecies to install
+on gradle.properties the following dependecies should be added:

+*Dexter karumi this simplifies the process of requesting permissions at runtime. get it here <https://github.com/Karumi/Dexter>